cyn4/Group-7/README.md

 - Python
 - Requests library: For making HTTP requests to web servers or APIs.
-- BeautifulSoup library: For HTML parsing and navigating HTML/XML documents.
+- BeautifulSoup library: For HTML parsing and cleaning up HTML/XML documents.
 - dotenv library: For loading environment variables from a .env file.
-- os module: For clearing the console
+- os module: For interacting with the operating system

 ## Getting Started